sostenesg7/PressKeyToSendBySerial/README.md

-# PressKeyToSendBySerial - An application to send keyboard data over serial port (Uma aplicalão para enviar dados do teclado via porta serial)
+# PressKeyToSendBySerial - An application to send keyboard data over serial port (Uma aplicacão para enviar dados do teclado via porta serial)

 EN - The purpose of this program is send data over Serial port, by pressing any keyboard keys, especially A, W, D, S and directionals like LEFT, RIGHT, UP and DOWN.
 The main purpose is to use with Arduino to control anything, depending of developer necessity.